 - 1. The Committee shall annually review and approve corporate goals and objectives relevant to CEO compensation, evaluate the CEO's performance in light of those goals and objectives and determine and approve the CEO's compensation level based on this evaluation.
-In determining the incentive components of CEO compensation, the Committee may consider a number of factors, including, but not limited to, the Company's performance and relative shareholder return, the value of similar incentive awards to CEOs at comparable companies and the awards given to the CEO in past years. - 2.
+In determining the incentive components of CEO compensation, the Committee may consider any number of factors, and should consider the Company's performance and relative shareholder return, the value of similar incentive awards to CEOs at comparable companies and the awards given to the CEO in past years. - 2.
 The Committee shall, at least annually, review and approve the annual base salaries and annual incentive opportunities of the Executive Officers. - 3.
-The Committee shall, periodically and as and when appropriate, review and approve the following as they affect the Executive Officers: (a) all other incentive awards and opportunities, including both cash-based and equity-based awards and opportunities; (b) any employment agreements and severance arrangements; (c) any change in control agreements and severance protection plans and change in control provisions affecting any elements of compensation and benefits; and (d) any special or supplemental compensation and benefits for the Executive Officers and individuals who formerly served as Executive Officers, including supplemental retirement benefits and the perquisites provided to them during and after employment.

-company officers fall within the Rule 16b-3 short-swing profit safe harbor from Exchange Act Section 16(b) liability.
-The safe harbor also is available if the grants or awards are approved by the full board of directors if the securities issued to the officers are held by the officers for at least six months or if a majority of the shareholders approve or ratify the grants or awards by the next annual meeting of shareholders.
+The Committee shall, periodically and as and when appropriate, review, approve, and make recommendations to the Board for approval, the following as they affect the Executive Officers: (a) all other incentive awards and opportunities, including both cash-based and equity-based awards and opportunities; (b) any employment agreements and severance arrangements; (c) any change-in-control agreements and severance protection plans and change-in-control provisions affecting any elements of compensation, benefits and perquisites; and (d) any special or supplemental compensation and benefits for the Executive Officers and individuals who formerly served as Executive Officers, also available if the grants or awards are approved by the full board of directors if the securities issued to the officers are held by the officers for at least six months or if a majority of the shareholders approves or ratifies the grants or awards by the next annual meeting of shareholders.